Glen McCarthy, chair

 Traci has been working for over a decade to bring guitar experiences and quality education to the St. Louis County region.
 These include a classical ensemble with a dedicated solo and ensemble festival as well as a full rock show with lights and sound.
 These venues often feature original student composition and arrangements.
 On a national level, Traci has served on the National Association for Music Education Council for Guitar Education and the American String Teachers Association Guitar Task Force.
 Traci serves as a clinician at the district and state level helping teachers deliver quality guitar education.

-Currently Shelley teaches general elementary music and has an after-school guitar club for beginners in an international school in the Netherlands.
-You can find her articles “Teaching Guitar – A Classroom Diary” about this experience on NAfME Teaching Guitar webpage.
-Shelley serves on the Guitar Committee of the Fine Arts Cohort for Dodea.
-Shelley also taught band, choir and orchestra in Nevada, Arizona and England.
+Currently Shelley teaches general elementary music and is a Fine Arts Teacher leader in her district.
+She serves on the Guitar Committee of the Fine Arts Cohort for Dodea.
+Shelley continues to study music education as a student in the Doctor of Music Education program at Boston University.
 As a performer she has played with the Las Vegas Classical Guitar Ensemble, The Cambridge Guitar Orchestra, The Stitching Guitarorkest Netherlands and currently with the Aachen Guitar Orchestra, Germany.